 - Use the right oil when frying your Greek meatballs.
 Greeks traditionally use olive oil when frying keftedes.
 However, if you find it’s a little heavy for your palate try a lighter flavoured olive oil, canola oil or sunflower oil.

-- Bonus Tip: If you don’t like frying, try baking them.
+- If you don’t like frying, try baking them.
 Preheat your oven to 180 deg C and place the keftedes on lined baking tray (don’t flour them) and cook for 15-20 mins until browned all over.

 - Add a little cheese.
 If you want to take this Greek meatballs recipe to the next level add half a cup of crumbled feta cheese or kefalograviera cheese (the same cheese used to make fried saganaki).
 It adds a lovely flavour and everyone knows that cheese makes everything taste better!